NaingLinnPhyoe28/Maven-Pizza-Sales/README.md

 - Pizza Types Table – Lists different pizza varieties, their categories, and ingredients.
 - Pizzas Table – Provides pricing details based on size and type.

+##KPI
+-Figure out the best order item and least order item -Revenue by dayname a week
+-Finding the peak months by sales and determine the traffic periode for sales forcasting.

 ## Step By Step Breakdown
 -CSV file upload and ETL process in query